ymerejsasnak/ymerejsasnak.github.io/index.md

 In the end, this piece of the project taught me a lot, but in ways that initially surprised me.
 The actual implementation of the core structure of the hash table class and its methods was much easier than I had anticipated, but fine-tuning its operation proved to be very challenging.
 The date/times used as keys were difficult to hash effectively because they were generally regularly spaced values (each was ‘rounded,’ so to speak, to the nearest half hour mark).
 I tried various tricks to make the values hash more randomly, but nothing worked to my liking, so I returned to my original plan, which was just performing a modulus operation of a numerical representation of the key by the size of the table.
 Because of this simplicity of the hash function, the table size became more important and really needed to be a prime-valued size to help spread out the entries.
 I toyed with non-prime tables since they would be easier to resize, but ultimately found them to have far too many collisions.
 Next, my initial plan had been to resize the table when it reached about 75% capacity, but this proved to be too high given that my collision resolution strategy was straightforward linear probing (inserting the data into the first non-colliding index) so I settled for about 50% capacity.
 From this we come to the most glaring example of a difficult trade-off: I can perform over 10,000 random look-ups on my hash table in a fraction of a second (based on my simple performance tests) but at the cost of memory – at any time there are empty spaces equaling anywhere from about 1 to 3 times the number of actual data points.

 ![Performance Screenshot](https://ymerejsasnak.github.io/perfpic.png)

----

-### Databases

-To fulfill the databases category, I again went back to my [Python and MongoDB Client/Server](https://github.com/ymerejsasnak/clientserver) project.
-Whereas in the first category, I made a number of general improvements to the original program, this time I focused on adding another level to the software stack, allowing access to the database via HTML and asynchronous Javascript calls.

-This item offered a lot of opportunity to explore and showcase different skills as it had many different moving parts interacting in various ways.
-Of course, the fact that it is centered around CRUD operations on a database makes it a perfect choice for the database category, and the enhancement provided many opportunities to reflect on various aspects of accessing databases from different layers of the software stack.
-I think this is best highlighted by the care and awareness that must be maintained as messages are transmitted through each layer of the stack.
-We have string input converted to JSON in an HTTP request, following Python method calls down to Mongo commands, before finally returning a result and propagating it up through the stack to be displayed in the message window of the form.
-Also, in a lot of systems, the database is essentially invisible to many average users, so this enhancement is also important in that it touches on how everything connects – from end user actions with an app or web page, down to the storage of the data itself – and addresses real-world database function.

-This artifact and the implemented enhancements further support course outcomes.
-Awareness of collaboration and a team environment means I always strive to keep code readable and free of other issues so that others may view it or work with it without confusion.
-Again, as with the other two enhancements, this one provided an opportunity to exercise code review skills and verbal communication skills during the planning stages, then to exercise written communication skills and analytical skills during the composition of the narrative.
-As I’ve already written, and will elaborate on further below, this enhancement shows a variety of skills and tools.
-I was unable to directly address security in my enhancement, due to some challenges and time constraints outlined below, but this artifact does present a great opportunity to at least be aware of necessary further enhancements to address security issues.

-This enhancement came with many different challenges, some expected and some not.
-For one, I knew when initially choosing this enhancement that I might be taking on a bit of risk in that I hadn’t actually written any HTML or Javascript in five or more years.
-There were, in fact, some moments early on where I wasn’t sure how to proceed.
-However, as in earlier enhancements, I found that my education and previous experience allowed me to find resources and apply new syntax and commands on top of already familiar concepts of software construction and algorithmic thinking, making it fairly easy to adapt to these unfamiliar languages and paradigms.
-I was able to progress, in a matter of days, from not even remembering how to structure an HTML document to having a functioning (if minimal and maybe a bit ugly) web interface for a database.
-As I’ve written elsewhere, this ability to quickly learn and adapt to different technologies, libraries, tools, etc. should be invaluable in a field often driven by innovation.

-Not all went smoothly, however.
-I had many issues initially with trying to get the index.html page to actually communicate with the Bottle.py server I had running locally.
-I was getting error messages related to Cross Origin Resource Sharing, which I was vaguely familiar with from prior web experience, but I didn’t understand how it applied to my situation.
-Then I realized, on my machine, I was running the server on “localhost” but loading the HTML file directly from my C drive, which the browser interpreted as different origins.
-From here, I just had to figure out how to statically serve files directly from Bottle, so that the index.html would also come from the same host, and this issue would be resolved.
-Through this, I was able to exercise problem solving and research skills to resolve my issue, and get a deeper understanding of web programming in the process.

-This enhancement also really drove home the value of collaboration and separation of duties.
-As usual, while first setting out to perform this enhancement, I had a smoothly-functioning, nice-looking, error-free web page in mind – and I could get there, given much more time.
-But for such a software stack to be fully functional, user friendly, and perhaps most of all secure, a team would be better able to achieve this as each could focus on different aspects: back end, front end, UI/UX, visual design, testing, security, etc. As a solo developer within very limited time constraints, I could really only hope to lay the groundwork for the ideal concept I had, enacting core functionality – but through well-formatted and commented code, as well as helpful git commit messages with small and frequent commits, I would hope to pave the way for others to more easily find their way when contributing to my base code.